tiendc/go-deepcopy/README.md

 ### Go-DeepCopy vs ManualCopy vs JinzhuCopier vs Deepcopier

-This is the benchmark result on the latest version of the lib.
+This is the benchmark result of the latest version of the lib.

   [Benchmark code](https://gist.github.com/tiendc/0a739fd880b9aac5373de95458d54808)